More Radio Eastbourne: Programming

-All programming on the station is produced from Total Sense's Worthing studios and shared with Arrow FM, Bright FM and Splash FM with opt-outs for local news and advertising.
+All programming on the station is produced from Total Sense Media's Worthing studios and shared with More Radio Eastbourne, More Radio Mid-Sussex and More Radio Worthing with opt-outs for local news and advertising.

 Local news airs every hour from 6am to 6pm on weekdays and from 8am to 12pm on Saturdays with headlines on the half hour during weekday breakfast and drivetime shows.
 National news bulletins from Sky News Radio are carried hourly at all other times.